 There are also many recordings of Kotlin talks available on YouTube and Vimeo.

 Are there Kotlin events?

 Yes.
 There are many User Groups and Meetups now focused exclusively around Kotlin.
 You can find a list on the web site.
-In addition there are community organised Kotlin Nights events around the world.
+In addition, there are community-organized Kotlin Nights events around the world.

 Is there a Kotlin conference?

 Yes.
 The official annual KotlinConf is hosted by JetBrains.
 It took place in San-Francisco in 2017, Amsterdam in 2018, and Copenhagen in 2019.
 Kotlin is also being covered in different conferences worldwide.
 You can find a list of upcoming talks on the web site.

 Is Kotlin on social media?